Virus spike flattens economic curve: 'Businesses are dying'

 “If we can find ways to work through it, get healthy, get the virus, get sick, live through it, work through it, that’s one way,” he added.
 “Of course, we’re worried about the elderly and the people who have underlying issues or poor health. … We have to help them out.”

-This time, under PCOR 1, all nonessential businesses, with exceptions, will not be permitted to operate, public gatherings prohibited, public parks and beaches closed, except for individual use, and all public and private schools will remain closed for in-person instruction.
+This time, under PCOR1, all nonessential businesses, with some exceptions, will not be permitted to operate, public gatherings will be prohibited, public parks and beaches will be closed except for individual use, and all public and private schools will remain closed for in-person instruction.

 “We did our part to make sure we kept COVID away,” Sardea said.